How to Calculate RSI Indicator in Excel

 Now that you have plotted the RSI:

-See also How to Build a Retirement Calculator in Excel
+See also Creating a Dynamic Pricing Calculator in Excel

 An RSI above 70 indicates an overbought condition, suggesting the stock may be due for a correction or reversal.
 An RSI below 30 indicates an oversold condition, suggesting the stock might be undervalued or due for a bounce.